 Telehealth refers to any content, tracking or exchange that a person engages in to track or optimize their health.
-It could be comprised of things like
+This includes, but is not limited to:

-- Using a computer, phone or tablet to create or maintain food logs, medication logs, blood sugar levels, blood pressure, weight or any other metrics related to health and wellness and sending the information to a healthcare professional for review;
+- Remote patient monitoring – using a computer, phone or tablet to create or maintain food and/or medication logs, and/or medical devices to monitor blood sugar levels, blood pressure, weight or any other metrics related to health and wellness, and sending the information to a healthcare professional for review;

-- Viewing a video or reading an article available on your care provider’s website or portal;
+- Viewing a video or reading an article available on a care provider’s website or portal;

-It is important to note that telehealth is not necessarily limited to the delivery of services from a physician: rather, the healthcare provider can be licensed in other disciplines.
-Telemedicine, however, refers to a clinician providing healthcare services to a patient outside the traditional exam room or healthcare facility.
+It is important to note that telehealth is not necessarily limited to the delivery of services from a physician: rather, it can also refer to non-clinical services, and the healthcare provider can be licensed in other disciplines.
+Telemedicine, however, is more specific and just one component of telehealth, referring to a clinician providing healthcare services to a patient outside the traditional exam room or healthcare facility.